Who we are

 The Project will produce a premium high-grade iron ore concentrate at about 68% iron.
 We believe as general iron ore grades decline and steel mills face increasing pressure to decarbonise, the premium Razorback product will be in high demand.

 High-voltage grid power is available, connecting to the main Southeast Australian grid, with a significant renewable energy component.
-While it would provide the Company with an estimated 70% renewable power supply today, the renewables intensity is forecast to increase significantly when the mine commences production.
+While it would provide the Company with an estimated 70% renewable power supply today, the renewables intensity is forecast to be 100% when the mine commences production.
 The latest projections for the South Australia grid from the Australian Government Department of Industry, Science, Energy and Resources forecast 97% renewables by 2025.

 ESG credentials are very important for resource projects, and we are well positioned to target a low-emissions footprint for our operations and products, with a higher-grade product helping steel mill customers in reducing emissions.

 We have a very long-life iron ore project with expansion optionality in a tier 1 mining jurisdiction that will produce a superior iron ore product sought by steelmakers globally.
-Our key priority at this stage is low initial project capital that is realistically fundable as we move closer towards a decision to mine.

 Premium Grade is a Major Advantage